Coretta Scott King: Lawsuits

 The King family has mostly been criticized for their handling of Martin Luther King Jr.'s estate, both while Coretta was alive and after her death.
 The King family sued a California auction in 1992, the family's attorneys filing claims of stolen property against Superior Galleries in Los Angeles Superior Court for the document's return.
 The King family additionally sued the auction house for punitive damages.

 In 1994, USA Today paid the family $10,000 in attorney's fees and court costs and also a $1,700 licensing fee for using the "I Have a Dream" speech without permission from them.
 CBS was sued by the King estate for copyright infringement in November 1996.
 The network marketed a tape containing excerpts of the "I Have a Dream" speech.
 CBS had filmed the speech when Martin Luther King Jr. delivered it in 1963 and did not pay the family a licensing fee.

 On April 8, 1998, King met with attorney general Janet Reno as requested by President Bill Clinton.
 Their meeting took place at the Justice Department four days after the thirtieth anniversary of her husband's death.
 On July 29, 1998, Mrs. King and her son Dexter met with Justice Department officials.
 The following day, Associate Attorney General Raymond Fisher told reporters, "We discussed with them orally what kind of process we would follow to see if that meets their concerns.
 And we think it should, but they're thinking about it."
 On October 2, 1998, the King family filed a suit against Loyd Jowers after he stated publicly he had been paid to hire an assassin to kill Martin Luther King.
-Mrs. King's son Dexter met with Jowers, and the family contended that the shot that killed Mrs. King's husband came from behind a dense bushy area behind Jim's Grill.
+Mrs. King's son Dexter met with Jowers, and the family contended that the shot that killed Martin Luther King came from behind a dense bushy area behind Jim's Grill.
 The shooter was identified by James Earl Ray's lawyers as Earl Clark, a police officer at the time of King's death, who had been dead for several years before the trial and lawsuits emerged.
 Jowers himself refused to identify the man he claimed killed Martin Luther King, as a favor to who he confirmed as the deceased killer with alleged ties to organized crimes.
 The King lawsuit sought unspecified damages from Jowers and other "unknown coconspirators".
 On November 16, 1999, Mrs. King testified that she hoped the truth would be brought about, regarding the assassination of her husband.
 Mrs. King believed that while Ray might have had a role in her husband's death, she did not believe he was the one to "really, actually kill him".
 She was the first member of the King family to testify at the trial, and noted that the family believed Ray did not act alone.
 It was at this time that King called for President Bill Clinton to establish a national commission to investigate the assassination, as she believed "such a commission could make a major contribution to interracial healing and reconciliation in America."